OCHA-DAP/hdx-python-utilities/docs/main.md

         errors.add("ANOTHER ERROR MESSAGE")

 The above code will collect the errors, in this case "MY ERROR MESSAGE" and "ANOTHER ERROR MESSAGE".
-On exiting the with statement, it will log them and exit with error code
+On leaving the `with` block, the errors will be logged and the code will exit with the error code 1 (ie. `sys.exit(1)` will be called).
+If there are no errors, the code will not exit and execution will continue after the `with` block (ie.
-1. If there are no errors, execution will continue as sys.exit will not be called.
+`sys.exit(1)` will not be called).

 ## Path utilities